top of page

 The Bigger Picture

 Pain after limb lengthening is not a sign that something has gone wrong.
-It’s a signal that the body is doing something unfamiliar and demanding.
-That signal can be loud or quiet, short or persistent, but it’s always speaking to you.
+It is a signal that the body is doing something unfamiliar and demanding.
+That signal can be loud or quiet, short or persistent, but it is always communicating with you.

 What matters is how you respond.